Tobacco Free Campus

 Behavioral Health Pavilion

 In order to provide therapy to behavioral health patients, visitors are limited to 6:00 pm to 7:00 pm.
-Families may arrange for special visiting accommodations by contacting the charge nurse at (513) 420-5252.
+Families may arrange for special visiting accommodations by contacting the team leader at (513) 420-5252.

 Therapies occur between 8:00 am and 4:00 pm daily.
 Active participation in therapy may limit patients' ability to receive visitors during these times.

-To ensure a safe environment for family members and our staff, we restrict evening access to the facility.
-Visitors must enter through the Emergency Walk-in Entrance between 11:00 pm and 5:00 am.
-A Visitor Pass, required to visit patients during this time, can be picked up from the Campus Police, located in the Emergency Trauma Center.
+To ensure a safe environment for family members, patients, and our employees, we restrict evening access to the facility.
+A Visitor Pass required to visit patients during this time.

 To reach a patient by phone, call the patient information number at (513) 705-4530 or (800) 338-4057.
 If a patient is listed in the hospital's Facility Directory, you will be connected to the patient's hospital room phone.
 Some patients choose not to be listed in the facility directory.
 In this case, no information about the patient—including confirmation that the individual is a patient—is revealed either to callers or visitors.